 The intuition is that many objects tend to be smooth.
 What does this mean in terms of how surface normals change across a surface?
-We would expect smooth surfaces to have small spatial derivitives.
-If we made a guess as to what the surface normals were, we could measure the degree of smoothness using first or second derivative magnitudes, and if too big, try to change the shape to make the surface smoother.
-The idea is to write an algorithm that searches for a surface that satisfies L - LR=0 AND has low spatial derivatives.
+We would expect smooth surfaces to have small spatial deriviatives.
+If we made a guess as to what the surface normals were, we could measure the degree of smoothness using first or second derivative magnitudes, and if too big, try to change current estimate of the shape to make the surface smoother.
+The idea is to write an algorithm that searches for a surface that satisfies L - LR = 0 AND has low magnitudes of the spatial derivatives.